Transforming Church Initiatives

 Substantive engagement in learning, discerning, forming, and implementing…with each activity focused on living more fully into your calling as God’s church

-Covenant partnership between Pinnacle and a single church or with a denomination-based community of practice
+One or two-year covenant partnership between Pinnacle and a single church or with a denomination-based community of practice

 Focused processes for cultivating healthy, missional adaptive change